SFH-Foundation/sfhfoundation/docs/reflections/spectrum/victory-oneness.md

 image: assets/images/20.jpg
 ---

-# Journey 4 - Victory and Gatheredness
+# Journey 4 - Victory of Oneness

 Failure and success are the dualities that challenge our humanity.
 Victory belongs to our soul and the world of spirits.